 In this article:

-Credit card protections and insurance might be lesser-known benefits compared with rewards, but they can offer serious savings.
-These perks often focus on either travel or retail purchases you make with your credit card, and the specific benefits can vary by card and over time.
-Here are the protections and insurance benefits to look for in 2022.
+Credit card protections and insurance benefits are increasingly popular as consumers look for more ways to save money.
+Although these perks might not be as well-known as credit card rewards, they can offer serious savings.
+These perks often apply to either travel or retail purchases you make with your credit card, and the specific benefits can vary by card and over time.
+Here are the protections and insurance benefits to look for in 2023.

-You typically need to book your trip, lodging or other service with the card that offers these protections to be eligible for them.
-Credit cards' travel purchase and insurance benefits may include:
+You typically need to book your trip, lodging or other service with the card that offers these protections to be eligible.
+Or, use points from the card's rewards program to pay for the trip.
+When you do, credit cards' travel purchase and insurance benefits may include:

 - Trip accident insurance: Offers coverage for when a traveler is killed or seriously injured during a trip.
 Serious injuries may include loss of speech, sight, hearing or a limb.

 - Trip cancellation and interruption insurance: May reimburse you if your trip is canceled or cut short due to a covered event, such as covered illnesses or severe weather.

 - Trip delay insurance: Can cover expenses, including meals, transportation and lodging, if your planned trip is delayed or canceled.

 - Baggage delay insurance: Can reimburse you for necessary purchases, such as clothing and toiletries, while you wait for your bags to arrive.

 - Roadside dispatch or assistance: Could either help connect you with nearby roadside help while you're on the road or help cover the cost of certain services.